dongbo-BUAA-VR/Pointfilter/README.md

-# Pointfilter : Point Cloud Filtering via Encoder-Decoder Modeling
+# Pointfilter: Point Cloud Filtering via Encoder-Decoder Modeling
 This is our implementation of Pointfilter, a network that automatically and robustly filters point clouds by removing noise and preserving their sharp features.

 <p align="center"> <img src="Images/pipeline.png" width="75%"> </p>